MiyabiIshihara/HWMO_webapp/wireframe/docs/TA_event.md

-There are a number of ways for you to get involved with our team, including volunteering at our Waikoloa Dryland Wildfire Safety Park, joining our Wildfire Preparedness Workshops, visiting our booth for face-to-face talk story about wildfires, and much more.
+There are a number of ways for you to get involved with our team.
+You can volunteer at our Waikoloa Dryland Wildfire Safety Park, join our Wildfire Preparedness Workshops, and much more.